WebThingsIO/gateway/README.md

 $ . ~/.bashrc
 ```

-Use nvm to install a LTS version of node and set the
+Use nvm to install and use an LTS version of node and then set the
 default version.
+The **`.nvmrc`** file will be used by nvm to determine which version of node to install.

 ```
-$ nvm install --lts=carbon
+$ nvm install
-$ nvm use --lts=carbon
+$ nvm use
-$ nvm alias default lts/carbon
+$ nvm alias default $(node -v)
 ```

 Verify that node and npm have been installed:
 ```
+$ node --version
+v8.12.0
 $ npm --version
-5.6.0
-$ node --version
-v8.9.4
+6.4.1
 ```

 Note: these versions might differ from the LTS version installed locally.